joshuareagan/doc-drafts/Hoon-Ch1-2.md

 30
 ```

 The reason these add up correctly is that unsigned auras all map directly to the 'correct' atom underneath.
-That is, `16`, `0b1.000`, and `0x10` are all the exact same atom, just with different literal syntax.
+For example, `16`, `0b1.0000`, and `0x10` are all the exact same atom, just with different literal syntax.
 (This doesn't hold for signed versions of the auras!)

 ## Auras as 'Soft' Types